Rick Becker

 Ricky Clark Becker is an American businessman and politician from Bismarck.
 He served in the North Dakota House of Representatives as a Republican from 2012 to 2022.

 Becker is a plastic surgeon and businessman with several commercial developments.
-He was elected to represent District 7 in the North Dakota House in 2012, and was reelected to a four-year term in 2014.
+He was elected to represent District 7 in the North Dakota House in 2012, and was reelected to a four-year term in 2014 and 2018 before retiring in 2022.
 Becker has often been described as a proponent of far-right politics, and was a founder of the ultraconservative Bastiat Caucus.
+Becker has also held a position on the Bismarck Planning and Zoning Commission.

 He was a candidate for Governor of North Dakota in the 2016 gubernatorial election.
 He considered running in the run for the US Senate against incumbent Heidi Heitkamp, but ultimately decided against a run.
-Becker has also held a position on the Bismarck Planning and Zoning Commission.

 Becker was an independent candidate in the 2022 United States Senate election in North Dakota, after unsuccessfully challenging incumbent John Hoeven in the Republican primary, garnering 46% of the vote at the GOP convention.
 He placed third in the general election, having received 18.5% of the vote.

-Becker ran for North Dakota's at-large congressional district in 2024 following the announcement that incumbent Kelly Armstrong will run for governor.
+Becker then ran for North Dakota's at-large congressional district in 2024 following the announcement that incumbent Kelly Armstrong will run for governor.
+Becker lost the primary to eventual winner Julie Fedorchak.
+He then ran in 2026 to return to the North Dakota House, but came in third in the primary.